-- 1. There appears to be no reference to preretirement mortality in the FCA basis.
+- 1. There appears to be no reference to pre-retirement mortality in the FCA basis.
 It is suggested pre-retirement mortality is ignored and assumed to be nil. - 2.
 There are a number of considerations when choosing an appropriate basis including that many Defined Benefit pension arrangements have a risk of default.
-PAG suggests that the discount rate is based on the findings of the FCA document "Rates of Return for FCA prescribed projections" dated September 2017 which can be found at https://www.fca.org.uk/publication/ research/rates-return-fca-prescribed-projections. pdf.
-These are from an external source and have been independently peer reviewed.
-PODEs would use as a starting point, the mid-rate asset class assumptions for a 50/50 portfolio where 50 is invested in stable assets and 50% in volatile assets.
+PAG suggests that the discount rate is based on a balanced portfolio.
 PODES may choose to adopt higher risk assumptions for longer term investment time horizons and lower for short term. - 3.
-It is suggested any reasonable post retirement mortality basis is acceptable for PODE reports. - 4.
-PAG suggests the starting point for any PODE report is that no allowance should be made for any spouse's pension.
+It is suggested any reasonable post-retirement mortality basis is acceptable for PODE reports.